 Building a claim against a private medical practice will involve bringing together all available records of your treatment and having your current state evaluated by a qualified practitioner.
 If this assessment concludes that you have been the victim of negligence, your solicitor will begin building a case, basing it on the treatment you received and the effect this had had on your life as a whole.
 The practitioner involved will then be informed by a ‘Letter of Claim’ that you intend to make a compensation claim.
 Under the UK ‘Court Rules’ they have 4 months to reply to this letter.
 This reply will take the form of an admission of negligence and an offer of compensation, or a denial of responsibility.
 In the event of a denial, or a compensation offer which is too low, your solicitor may then begin preparing to fight a court case.

 That’s why it’s vital, if you feel you’ve been misdiagnosed, that you should contact an injury lawyer at the earliest opportunity.
-If you call us on 0800 234 6438 then our trained advisers will listen to the details of your case and advise as to whether they honestly feel there are grounds for a claim.
-We work on a no win no fee basis, so you don’t have to take a financial risk to launch a claim.
+If you call a trained legal adviser on 0800 234 6438 then they will listen to the details of your case and advise as to whether they honestly feel there are grounds for a claim.
+If you wish to proceed, they can then pass your on to a solicitor who will work on a no win no fee basis, so you don’t have to take a financial risk to launch a claim.